-The main rivers catchment area within Merseyside are the River Mersey, and the River Alt.
-The Alt runs mainly through Sefton from Huyton in Knowsley to the boundary of the River Mersey estuary and the Irish Sea at Hightown.
+The main rivers catchment areas within Merseyside are the River Mersey, and the River Alt.
+The Alt runs mainly through Sefton from Huyton in Knowsley to the boundary of the River Mersey estuary and the Irish Sea at Hightown, between Crosby and Formby.
 The River Mersey runs directly through Merseyside giving the area its name.
-It divides Merseyside with Wirral to the west and Knowsley, Liverpool, Sefton, and St. Helens east of the river.
+It divides Merseyside from Wirral to the west and Knowsley, Liverpool, Sefton, and St. Helens east of the river.
 The River Mersey runs from near Stockport, westwards into the Irish Sea at Liverpool.
-Halton sits on either side of the River Mersey, at its lowest bridging point, in North Cheshire.
+Warrington.